biaslab/ForneyLab.jl/doc/src/introduction.rst

  Introduction
 **************

 A factor graph is a graphical model that encodes a factorization of the joint probability distribution over all variables involved.
 In a Forney-style factor graph, every variable is represented by an edge.
-The nodes that connect the edges represent the factors.
+The nodes connecting the edges represent the factors.

 We will introduce the basic building blocks using a simple example.
 Consider the following probabilistical model (random walk):